Although not a requirement by Washington law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

 Is a walk-through inspection necessary in the state of Washington?

 This is not required in Washington.
-However, both the tenant and landlord must sign off on a written checklist detailing the condition of the unit prior to the landlord refunding the deposit, so a walkthrough can be helpful for confirming any needed repairs.
+However, both the tenant and landlord must sign off on a written checklist detailing the condition of the rental unit prior to the landlord refunding the deposit, so a walkthrough can be helpful for confirming any needed repairs.

 • If the tenant abandons the unit